chrillewoodz/ng-boilerplate/README.md

 # ng-boilerplate
+The best and only boilerplate you will ever need.

 # Focus on the things that truly matters
 Are you tired of installing boilerplates that are cluttered with stuff that doesn't make sense or that you will never need?